ouked/sudoku_solver/README.md

 After `sudoku_solver` is passed the initial state, it passes it to `backtrack`, which is the main worker function.
 This is where Algorithm X is executed.

-`pick_constraint` will find the constraint with the smallest number of satisfying RCV tuples, which relate to rows in matrix `A`.
-These rows are tried in term, just as described before.
+`pick_constraint` will find the constraint with the smallest number of satisfying RCV tuples.
+These values are tested in turn, just as described before.

 ### Backtracking